What is play therapy?

 Who are you the best fit for?

-Everyone has different needs in a mental health provider, and children are no different.
-What works for one person doesn’t work for another, and it doesn’t mean anyone is doing anything wrong.
-There are plenty of excellent play therapists here in Athens (I share an office with a whole bunch of them).
-It can be hard to know who will be the best fit for your child – I get it!
+Everyone has different needs in a mental health provider – what works for one person doesn’t work for another, and it doesn’t mean anyone is doing anything wrong.
+There are plenty of excellent therapists here in Athens (I share an office with a whole bunch of them).
+It can be hard to know who will be the best fit for you or your child – I get it!
 I can help.
-First and foremost, I love children and love working with them.
-My entire professional career has focused on helping children feel safe, secure, and loved, and giving parents the tools to provide these things for their kids.
 I am more than happy to make whatever referrals you need.

 What experience do you have?